 The Oakland A's sign former Yankee free-agent outfielder Tim Raines for $600,000.
-The 39-year old switch hitter batted .290 for the World Champs last season and has a .296 career batting average.
+The 39 year-old future Hall of Famer batted .290 for the World Champs last season and has a .296 career batting average.

 After being aired on WOR, Channel 9 since the team's inception in 1962, Mets games this season will broadcast by WPIX, Channel 11.
-The Yankees games which had been aired for nearly 50 years on Channel 11 will now be seen on Channel 5, a Fox affiliate.
+The Yankees games, which had been aired for nearly 50 years on the Amazins' new station, will now be seen on Channel 5, a Fox affiliate.

-The A’s sign aging free-agent Frank Thomas to a $500,000, one-year deal.
-The two-time American League MVP gives Oakland the right-handed bat the team needs in the middle of their lineup.
+The A’s sign 37 year-old free-agent Frank Thomas to a $500,000, one-year deal.
+The two-time American League aging MVP gives Oakland the right-handed bat the team needs in the middle of their lineup.

-Willie Randolph, who brought New York within one game of a World Series appearance, agrees to a $5.65 million, three-year deal to manage the Mets through 2008.
-The skipper’s new deal doubles his present salary expected this season from $700,000 to $1.4 million.
+Willie Randolph, who brought New York within one game of a World Series appearance, agrees to a $5.65 million, three-year deal to continue as the manager of the Mets through 2008.
+The skipper’s new deal doubles his present salary from $700,000 to $1.4 million.

 Jorge Posada (.273, 275, 1,065) at a SRO Yankee Stadium news conference, announces his retirement after 17 major league seasons.
-The 40-year old five-time All-Star catcher joins Bernie Williams and Andy Pettitte in retirement, leaving Derek Jeter and Mariano Rivera remaining on the team from the core group that led New York to four World Series titles in five years from 1996-2000.
+The 40 year-old five-time All-Star catcher joins Bernie Williams and Andy Pettitte in retirement, leaving Derek Jeter and Mariano Rivera as the remaining members of the core group of players that led New York to four World Series titles in five years from 1996-2000.